 In 1983, Joe Boyer Building became Boyer Building Corporation.
 Joe N. Boyer’s sons, Bob, John, Joe C., and Paul, brought together the strength of their various educational backgrounds to continue the tradition started so many years ago.

 The driving motivation for the Boyer Building Company remains “to provide a solid product that improves the quality of people’s lives and to be the best at what we do.”
-With the recent Reggie Award of Excellence for Design and Construction and as recipients of the Award of Excellence by the American Institute of Architects, the Boyer tradition lives on today.
+With various industry awards under their belt and countless happy homeowners in the Twin Cities area, the Boyer tradition lives on today.